DustinHLand/vkDOOM3/README.md

 # Overview
-vkDOOM3 adds a Vulkan renderer to DOOM 3 BFG Edition.
+vkDOOM3 adds a Vulkan renderer to the GPL DOOM 3 BFG Edition.
 It was written as an example of how to use Vulkan for writing something more sizable than simple recipes.
-It covers topics such as General Setup, Proper Memory & Resource Allocation, Synchronization, Pipelines, etc.
+It covers topics such as General Setup, Proper Memory & Resource Allocation, Synchronization, Pipelines, etc.  Note this is an unofficial release.

 NOTE: For those just wanting to dive straight into the Vulkan code you can find it here... neo/renderer/Vulkan.
 Also you can just search for ID_VULKAN.